 New York State’s Dignity for All Students Act (The Dignity Act)

-- This act, which seeks to provide New York public elementary and secondary school students with a safe and supportive environment free from discrimination, intimidation, taunting, harassment and bullying, includes a section on Restorative Approaches and Progressive Discipline in its associated Promising Practices Guide.
+- The Dignity Act, which seeks to provide New York public elementary and secondary school students with a safe and supportive environment free from discrimination, intimidation, taunting, harassment and bullying, includes a section on restorative approaches in its associated Promising Practices Guide.

 Model Code of Student Conduct